redis/docs/content/develop/connect/clients/pools-and-muxing.md

 ---

-Redis example code generally opens a connection, demonstrates a command or feature and then closes.
+Redis example code generally opens a connection, demonstrates a command or feature, and then closes.
 Real-world code typically has short bursts of communication with the server and periods of inactivity in between.
 Opening and closing connections involves some overhead and leads to inefficiency if you do